Number of study places

 Visa / Residence permit

 For periods of study exceeding three months, a visa is necessary.
 To apply for a visa, it is necessary to have been accepted as an exchange student, to have received a receipt for paid tuition fees, and to be able to prove sufficient funds for covering living expenses during the stay.
-The application should be sent together with your passport to London, where the closest visa-processing embassy is.
-Processing time can take up to four weeks, and will cost around £160 (around NOK1600).
-More information about the visa application.
+You can apply online through Immigration New Zealand, processing time can take up to four weekds and the fee is approx. NZ$330.00

 Important to note: Students who are part of an approved exchange scheme must apply for a student visa before their arrival in New Zealand.
 This includes students who are from visa-waiver countries.

 Exchange students can come to New Zealand as visitors and apply for an exchange student visa within New Zealand, but only if they can provide an exceptional reason as to why they could not obtain one before arrival.